At IBM we value your privacy and are committed to protecting and processing your personal information responsibly.

 We accept no responsibility for the content provided on, or privacy practices, of third-party websites or applications.

-We may, subject to your preferences, collect information about your interactions with our websites, our emails (such as whether emails are opened or links selected), and other IBM content, including content on third-party sites.
-For more information on the technologies that we use to collect this information, and setting your preferences, see Cookies and Similar Technologies.
+We may, subject to your cookie preferences, collect information about your interactions with our websites and other IBM content, including content on third-party sites.
+We may also collect information about your interactions with our emails (such as whether emails are opened) and content you interact with.
+For more information on the technologies that we use to collect this information, see Cookies and Similar Technologies.

 The information collected in a contractual relationship may include the business contact information of the requester, an IBMid, and the order details.
 Information that is required for shipment and payment, for the implementation of services, or to grant access to the product or service may also be collected.